razorpay/blade/packages/blade/src/components/Tour/_decisions/decisions.md

 And on the web, there was a problem that even though simply adding `id` could work, not all our components had `id` prop.
 That means consumers will have to wrap everything with a `Box`.

-- We decided to not go with the `id` approach on web, and instead go with the same implementation as the [react-native POC](https://github.com/razorpay/blade/compare/master...anu/tour-rn-poc#diff-4fe985a90d9ce955346ffc61e152a98272f4d02e044111d30241eb63c8fcf1b1R168-R183), where we keep track of refs of the elements via the `TourStep` component.
+- We decided **not** to go with the `id` approach on web, and instead go with the same implementation as the [react-native POC](https://github.com/razorpay/blade/compare/master...anu/tour-rn-poc#diff-4fe985a90d9ce955346ffc61e152a98272f4d02e044111d30241eb63c8fcf1b1R168-R183), where we keep track of refs of the elements via the `TourStep` component.
   - Pros:
     - API is now same on both RN & Web
     - No need to wrap everything with Box, consumers can use the TourStep enhancer component.